freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1200.1

 Run the script a few times, go to the rent menu, enter a bike that is available and one that isn't.
-You should have some `BMX` bikes that aren't available.

 #### HINTS